Home

 process (a series of improvement projects and kaizen events) for

-achieving the goals and objectives of our operations mission over
+achieving the objectives of our operations mission over

 With T-Map in hand, the management team continued their journey.